CitationGecko/citation-network-explorer/README.md

 ## Instructions for use

-1. Open GeckoApp.html (in the /public folder)
+1. Open GeckoApp.html or go to [http://citationgecko.com](http://citationgecko.com) (in the /public folder)
 2. To get started add some seed papers by clicking the 'add more seed papers' button in the left-hand panel.
 2. There are three ways of choosing seed papers to start with:
     1. Add directly by DOI